JamesGJ5-Learning-To-Code/todo-list/README.md

 # DOM Layout

 1. Upon opening, you just see a list of projects, laid out just as in allProjects.projectList, with a button (button#create-project) at the top for adding a new project.
 Within each project, unless expanded, you see only:
-- i) project.title
+- i) DONE project.title
-- ii) project.soonestDueDate
+- ii) DONE project.soonestDueDate
-- iii) button.edit-project
+- iii) DONE button.edit-project
-- iv) button.delete-project
+- iv) DONE button.delete-project

 DONE button#new-project-button
 - Clicking this should: